-As applications become centralized, the data resources that they need to operate find themselves in places that are harder and harder to reach.
-This has presented challenges for product and engineering teams who want to expand product offerings and simplify management of applications but are stuck having to deal with data resources that must remain
+As applications become more centralized, the data resources they require are often located in remote customer data centers, which can be difficult to access.
+This poses challenges for product and engineering teams who want to expand their offerings and simplify the management of cloud applications, but are limited by the need to work with data

 Our customers always come to us with a problem… “I want to get data from the factory floor to my cloud application” “My customer wants to run my application on-premise, but we don’t deploy our applications onsite.”
 “My data is scattered across multiple data centers and I can’t replicate it centrally” I could go on